Exhaustive prognostic analysis permits to screen the prognostic impact of a gene or a specific Affymetrix® probeset ID

 Automatically, the rows of the table will be filtered and displayed as wanted. (row numbers will be recomputed, and ordered by p-value (smallest to largest))

 The circular arrow (at the left of filter dropdown lists) reset all filters previously chosen.

 In result table of exhaustive prognostic analysis, you can see a Kaplan-Meier

 plot by clicking on the appropriate button of your choice (with the figure drawn)

-and/or download the full definition file in "PNG" ([portable network graphics] universal and easy to use format) or
+and/or download the full definition file in "PNG" ([portable network graphics] an universal and easy to use format) or

 for each population or event criteria on corresponding line.

 If a discretisation option that results in more than two groups is chosen (at the first step of the analysis),